arnavkamra14/CSE151A_MushroomAnalysis/README.md

 ![image](./Learning_Curve_RF.png)

-As we can see, the cross validation score is plateuing meaning that more data will not add to better performance.
+As we can see, the cross-validation score is plateauing meaning that more data will not lead to better performance.
 The training score is decreasing as more data is being added which is evident of it being the adaption to fitting more data and predicting on itself.
-The wide gap between the cross-validation score and the suggest some overfitting but the model gets better as generalizing as more data is added.
+The wide gap between the cross-validation score and the training suggests some overfitting but the model gets better as generalizing as more data is added.

 ![image](./Confusion_Matrix_RF.png)